 Historically, telcos have been cautious in implementing new technologies.
-Telcos' deployment of ADSL technology may be prevented or delayed by a number of factors, including telcos' lengthy product approval and purchase processes; cost; regulatory barriers that may prevent or restrict telcos from providing other interactive multimedia services; the lack of demand for Internet access and other interactive multimedia services; the lack of sufficient programming content for interactive multimedia services; the lack of Sufficient programming content for interactive multimedia services; the availability of alternative technologies, such as CAP-based ADSL, ISDN, HFC, coaxial cable, fiber optic cable and wireless technologies; and telcos' policies that favor the use of such alternative technologies over ADSL technology.
+Telcos' deployment of ADSL technology may be prevented or delayed by a number of factors, including telcos' lengthy product approval and purchase processes; cost; regulatory barriers that may prevent or restrict telcos from providing interactive multimedia services; the lack of demand for Internet access and other interactive multimedia services; the lack of sufficient programming content for interactive multimedia services, the lack of sufficient programming content for interactive multimedia services; the availability of alternative technologies, such as CAP-based ADSL, ISDN, HFC, coaxial cable, fiber optic cable and wireless technologies; and telcos' policies that favor the use of such alternative technologies over ADSL technology.
 Moreover, certain competing technologies, such as HFC, coaxial cable, fiber optic cable and certain wireless technologies, have greater transmission speeds than that of the ADSL products being developed by the Company.
-The addition, teleoa are according to the terms of the ADSL products being developed by the Company.
 In addition, telcos are generally reluctant to deploy new technologies available only from a single source, especially when the supplier is as small as the Company, and often require alternative sources before deploying a new technology.
 This reluctance may put the Company at a competitive disadvantage relative to some of its competitors.
 Even if telcos adopt policies favoring full-scale implementation of ADSL technology, there can be no assurance that sales of the Company's ADSL products will become significant or that the Company will be able successfully to introduce its ADSL products on a timely basis or to sell those products in material quantities.
 The failure of telcos to deploy the Company's ADSL systems would have a material adverse effect on the Company's business, financial condition and results of operations.
 Even if demand for the Company's products is high, telcos may have sufficient bargaining power to demand low prices and other terms and conditions which may have a material adverse effect on the Company's business, financial condition and results of operations.
 See "Business -- Last Mile Technology."